alejandrogzi/packbed/README.md

 - read serialized components from a binary file through a Rust library or Python module
 - write specific components each to a different .bed file through a Rust library or Python module

-> What's new on packbed v0.0.6!
+> What's new on packbed v0.0.7!
 >
-> - Fixes lost overlapping components because of sorting step
+> - Implements a new query range algorithm to pack components
-> - Adds --overlap_exon flag to overlap only exon regions (no UTR-aware)
+> - Reduces time by more than x25 when working with more than 1 million reads

 ## Usage
 ### Binary